-When I was at the Bass Pro Spring Classic, I had a few hours to kill while waiting for the Bass seminars wanted to attend, so I headed over to the Patuxent.
+When I was at the Bass Pro Spring Classic, I had a few hours to kill while waiting for the Bass seminars I wanted to attend, so I headed to the Patuxent.
 When I was at the NCC-TU National Angling Show the week before, I spoke with guys from the Patuxent TU chapter – all gave this section of the river high marks.

 The first thing I noticed about the Howard Chapel end was that it looked like a moonscape.
 As a result of the winter and flooding, the entire landscape was a uniform shade of dirt brown – the only color was the sky – at least that was blue.

 The second thing was the high banks.
 I had to walk along the northern bank for a bit to get to a spot where I could get down into the river – the deep side seemed to be on to the north.
 And deep it was.
-When I finally popped into the water, I was up to my hips in the brown flow – which is a good thing.
+When I finally popped into the water, I was up to my hips in the brown flow – which is good.
 Nice deep water says that the trout here can get a bit larger than what you would find in the Shenandoah.

-Third thing was the trees.
+The third thing was the trees.
 There are trees all over the place!
 As a spin guy, you don’t pay much attention to the overhead cover, but as a novice fly guy, these were obstacles that I had to deal with.

 The stream was around 15 feet across and well hung with trees.
 So, I did not go crazy.
 I worked small casts and had plenty of time to work the roll cast as I learned the need to get the line moving before flicking it forward and getting the hang of how much effort to put into the stop on the forward cast.
 Not bad.
 Got a few good casts out there.

 But!
 I quickly realized that I did not really know what to do once the cast was good.
 If this were a nymph or a dry, I knew that I had to make sure the drift was natural – but what about a streamer?
 I remembered something about stripping the line, so I would pull the streamer back in about 6 inches at a time until it was directly downstream.
-I repositioned the line using the spey casting technique that CD Clark taught me at the lesson I took at the NCC-TU show and had at it again.
+I repositioned the line using the Spey casting technique that CD Clark taught me at the lesson I took at the NCC-TU show and had at it again.

 The other thing I quickly learned is that the leader/tippet does not like to get hung up in trees and that one wrong yank would quickly ruin about 4 bucks worth of leader.
 The same yank on a spin rig would have jerked the spinner free, or worst case, you lose a few inches.
 Aaagh.
 I only had one extra leader, so I exercised more caution from then on out.